 "I understand that everyone's body and digestive systems are quite different.
 However, the product did not work on me at all, ZERO EFFECT!
 Even Worse, The Bottle Was Short A Pill!"

-The gut health supplement we recommend is Supergut Fiber Mix.
-This supplement provides 8 grams (g) of fiber per serving and contains no questionable additive ingredients.
-The only ingredients are a blend of fiber powders including green banana powder resistant starch and resistant potato starch.
+Supergut Fiber Mix is our top prebiotic supplement pick.
+It's made of a blend of fiber powders including green banana powder resistant starch and resistant potato starch.

 A medical review published in the Advances in Nutrition journal analyzed data from various clinical trials and concluded that resistant starch intake was associated with improved gut health, weight loss in overweight and obese individuals, and improved insulin resistance.